Spellbound: A Documentary of the 1999 National Spelling Bee

 This was the official website for the 2002 documentary film called Spellbound.
 The content below is from the site's archived pages as well as reviews from RottenTomatoes.
 This site is currently managed by TNG/Earthling.

 I certainly thought this was a great movie and had added its DVD to my large collection of favorite movies.
 When Hurricane Sandy hit the east coast in 2012 I lost all my DVD's along with just about everything in the lower floor of my beach front home.
 Fortunately on the advice of a neighbor I hired a NYC company who could remediate my water damaged property.
-Although this was a chaotic time, Sunlight Water Damage Restoration Services which specializes in the cleanup and remediation of residential was at the house within 24 hours after I called.
+Although this was a chaotic time, Sunlight Water Damage Restoration Services which specializes in oriental rug cleaning was at the house within 24 hours after I called.
 Their immediate response helped minimize the damage and reduce the cost of restoration and cleaning which not only I, but also my insurance company appreciated.
 I am slowly restoring my DVD collection of favorite films, but with streaming videos and films so readily available on the web, I don't feel the need to spend the extra bucks for DVDs that I once had of many of the movies.
 However, Spellbound is one DVD I did want.
 It's great to watch on my computers during long flights and my kids also love it.
 We sit three across in the plane all jacked in to my computer that is set up in the middle.

 Release date: April 30, 2003 (New York City)